 All other members of the Trust Board have nil interests to declare.

-- (a) Directorships, including non-executive directorships held in private companies or PLCs (with the exception of those dormant companies). - (b) Ownership or part ownership of private companies, businesses or consultancies likely or possibly seeking to do business with the NHS. - (c) Majority or controlling share holdings in organisations likely or possibly seeking to do business with the NHS. - (d) A position of authority in a charity or voluntary organisation in the field of health and social care. - (e) Any connection with a voluntary or other organisation contracting for NHS services.
+- (d) A position of authority in a charity or voluntary organisation in the field of health and social care. - (e) Any connection with a voluntary or other organisation contracting for NHS services.